-The Andorran Arbitration Act 47/2014 (Llei 47/2014 d'arbitratge del Principat d'Andorra) excludes labour and consumer arbitration proceedings.
-Furthermore, the Arbitration Act states that all free disposal subjects can be arbitrable.
+The Andorran Arbitration Act 47/2014 (Llei 47/2014 d'arbitratge del Principat d'Andorra) excludes labour and consumer arbitration proceedings, while stating that all free disposal subjects can be subject to arbitration.

 15.4 Are any types of disputes subject to mandatory domestic arbitration proceedings?